geekahmed/Thinking-in-Systems/README.md

  - **Think about this: If A causes B, is it possible that B also causes A?**
  - Complex systems do much more than stay steady or explode exponentially or approach goals smoothly.

+# Chapter 2.
+A Brief Visit to the Systems Zoo

+ - One good way to learn something new is through specific examples rather than abstractions and generalities.
+ - The information delivered by a feedback loop - even nonphysical feedback - can only affect future behavior; it can't deliver a signal fast enough to correct behavior that drove the current feedback.
+Even nonphysical information takes time to feedback into the system.
+ - A stock-maintaining balance feddback loop must have its goal set appropriately to compensate for draining or inflowing processes that affect that stock.
+Otherwise, the feedback process will fall short of or exceed the target for the stock.